nkhishig/nkhishig_blog/_posts/2018-01-10-Rigid-Body-Collision.md

 \begin{equation}
 \omega_{af} = \omega_{ai}+\frac{\left(\vec{r}\times j\vec{n}\right)}{I_{a}}
 \end{equation}
-where r is the distance vector from the center of mass of the rigid body to the collision point and $$I_{a}$$ is the moment of inertia of the body.
+where r is the distance vector from the center of mass of the rigid body to the impact point and $$I_{a}$$ is the moment of inertia of the body.
-Since the second rigid body is the ground, the impulse parameter j was simplified to be
+Since the second rigid body is the ground, the impulse parameter j is simplified:
 \begin{equation}
 j=-\frac{(e+1) \vec{v_{\text{ap}}}\cdot \vec{n} }{\frac{\left(\vec{r}\times \vec{n}\right){}^2}{I_a}+\frac{1}{m_a}}
 \end{equation}